luigi055/Trending-movies-and-tv/README.md

 - Use React, Redux and Typescript
 - Use JWT to manage user session and to decode the authenticated user.
-- Fetch data from an external API to feel the 2 protected pages.
+- Fetch data from an external API to fill the 2 protected pages.

-so, in the first point, it was clear so the easier way to start a react typescript projects is using create react app with the typescript template. so environment was easier to set, then I installed Redux, Redux Sagas and the rest of the packages to start rocking!
+In the first point, it was clear so the easier way to start a react / typescript projects is using create react app with the typescript template. so environment was easier to set, then I installed Redux, Redux Sagas and the rest of the packages to start rocking!

-For the JWT authentication I was in doubt on which how to manage this.
+For the JWT authentication I was in doubt on how to manage this.
 I was deciding among create my own service (It would take extra unnecessary work and also I would need a server. so, discarded), then the other two choices I know where Auth0 and Firebase.
 Auth0 and I'm not very comfortable with the redirection login, so I finally choose Firebase.

 With Firebase everything was super easy for this app so I think this was the best choice.
 I forced the way to normally use Firebase. since, Instead of using the firebase SDK to fetch user information and check if the user is logged in.
 I just take the JWT and use it as my authentication strategy.

 Notice That this is not the ideal use case, since I had to use the cookies to save the session token which is potentially dangerous.
-However, since the data inside the app is not relevant it is ok.
+However, since the data inside the app is not completely private, it is ok.

 And, finally to fetch data and feed the application pages I choose [TMDB](https://www.themoviedb.org/) because it is really cool and easy to use.